 Consider James 2:10: “For whoever keeps the whole law but fails in one point has become accountable for all of it.”
 Not only have you sinned tens of thousands of times, but each one had in it the breaking of the entire law of God.

 Consider Galatians 3:10: “For all who rely on works of the law are under a curse; for it is written, ‘Cursed be everyone who does not abide by all things written in the Book of the Law, and do them.’”
 The wrath of God’s curse falls on us for not obeying all that is commanded.
 One failure and the curse falls.

 Consider that any offense and any dishonor to an infinitely honorable and infinitely worthy God is an infinite offense and an infinite dishonor.
 Therefore, an infinite punishment is deserved.

-Which leaves one last point to make.
-And Oh, how crucial it is!
+This leaves one last point to make.
+And oh, how crucial it is!
 How precious it is.
 How infinitely beautiful it is.

 4. At the end of the age, when the full and final wrath of God is poured out, it will have been escapable.

 “You do not have to be under God’s wrath if you will receive his Son as your Savior, Lord, and Treasure.”